Skip to Content

 Carrot Pumpkin Soup

-I can’t be the only one excited for soup season, and this spiced carrot pumpkin soup recipe is the perfect meal for fall.
-Like my Instant Pot butternut squash, this one-pot pumpkin soup with carrots simmers for less than an hour to bring you the flavor of autumn in a bowl.
+I can’t be the only one excited for soup season!
+This spiced carrot pumpkin soup recipe is a perfect meal for cooler weather.
+Like my creamy Instant Pot butternut squash, this one-pot pumpkin soup with carrots simmers for less than an hour.

 Carrot pumpkin soup in soup bowls.

-• Pumpkin: One small baking pumpkin (3-4 pounds) works well in this soup.
-Select one that is firm and blemish-free.
+• Pumpkin: One 3-4 pound pumpkin works well in the soup.
+Look for a pumpkin that is firm and blemish-free.

-• Carrot: I love the combination of sweet carrots and pumpkin.
-I use whole carrots, but you can also use a cup and a half of chopped baby carrots.
+• Carrot: I love the combination of carrots and pumpkin.
+I use whole carrots, but you can also use chopped baby carrots.

-• Onion: Use a white or yellow onion to cut the natural sweetness of the other ingredients.
-Shallots are another tasty alternative.
+• Onion: Yellow onions complement the natural sweetness of the soup, but shallots are a tasty alternative.

-• Vegetable Broth: Use store-bought vegetable broth, vegetable stock, or Vegetable Better than Bouillon and water.
-You can also include chicken broth if you don’t care about keeping the soup vegan-friendly.
+• Vegetable Broth: Use store-bought vegetable broth, vegetable stock, or vegetable Better than Bouillon and water.
+You can also use chicken broth if you don’t care about keeping the soup vegan-friendly.

 Additions and Substitutions

-• This soup has a little kick to counteract the sweetness of the carrots and pumpkin.
-If you’re sensitive to spicy food, consider adjusting how much cayenne and white pepper you use.
+• Worried about heat?
+If you’re sensitive to spicy food, consider adjusting how much you cayenne and white pepper you use, or consider leaving it out.

-• Incorporate vegetables like fresh ginger, sweet potatoes, parsnips, cauliflower, or butternut squash into the soup.
+• Get your veggies in.
+Incorporate fresh ginger, sweet potatoes, parsnips, cauliflower florets, or butternut squash into the soup.

 How To Make Carrot Pumpkin Soup